Why You Should Use Clay on Your Skin:

 Beauty & Health Benefits of a Clay Mask

-The use of clay topically for soothing and healing the skin, and even for internal medicinal uses traces back throughout ancient history.
-Clay as medicine has been been reference as far back as ancient Rome, 60 BC to be exact.
-Aristotle – the Father of Medicine – also referenced the conscious effort of eating the earth, in the form of soil or clay for its therapeutic benefits as far back as 384–322 BC.
+The use of clay for topical healing and internal medicinal uses traces back throughout ancient history.
+Clay as medicine has been referenced as far back as ancient Rome, 60 BC to be exact.
+Aristotle – the Father of Medicine – also referenced the conscious effort of eating the earth, in the form of soil or clay, for its therapeutic benefits as far back as 384–322 BC.

 How Clay Works to Nourish the Skin